substation-beta/ssb_book/src/4_specification.md

 ### text
 Text is a mix of style tags and geometries.
 Everything what should be rendered is written here.

-## RESOURCE section
+## RESOURCES section
-The RESOURCE section describes all resources that will be used within the subtitle format.
+The RESOURCES section describes all resources that will be used within the subtitle format.
 This includes images and fonts.

 ### Texture
 Texture: TEXTURE_ID,data|url,base_64_or_url